 1994 Alternative Rock

-1994 was a stellar year for alternative rock with many great songs produced by some amazing artists, right in the heart of a musical awaking of sorts.
-While there are of course many more songs from that year worthy of mention, this list just serves to highlight some personal favorites from the year that was.
+1994 was a nice year for alternative rock with many great songs produced by some amazing artist.
+While there are, of course, many more songs from that year worthy of mention, this list just serves to highlight some popular favorites from the year that was.

 1. ''Sweet Jane'' by Cowboy Junkies

 Originally a Velvet Underground song, ''Sweet Jane'' was covered by Cowboy Junkies for their The Trinity Session album.
 It was later included on the Natural Born Killers soundtrack in 1994, giving the tune new life and reach from the exposure of the awesome soundtrack and film, a definite highlight.

 The song has been covered by a number of artists through the years, including Mott The Hoople.
 Slower in tempo, Lou Reed of the Velvet Underground said the Cowboy Junkies version was his favorite.